alessandroarduino/EPT-guidelines---analysis-scripts/README.md

 - `cond`: estimated electrical conductivity values
 - `perm`: estimated relative electric permittivity values

 If one of the two variables is missing, it will simply be skipped during analysis.
-This enables compatibility with both conductivity-only methods and full complex-valued methods.
+This enables compatibility with conductivity-only, permittivity-only and full complex-valued methods.

 # Output